Acekhing/Wallet/README.md

    dotnet build
 ```

-3. Configure the MongoDB and MSSQL connection in the appsettings.json file.
+3. Configure the MongoDB, MSSQL and Redis connection in the appsettings.json file
 4. Run the migration [package manager console in infrastructure layer]
 ```
    update-database